AdityaBavadekar/create-new-project/README.md

                   ^^^^^        ^^^^^
                   Notice these random chars
 ```
 > Adding random chars is important for security so that unknown programs do not use this password.
-This is also a required for the script.
+This is also required for the script.

 To set these Environment Variables from Terminal use following syntax:
 ```bash